Createcafe3d/YXE3D/README.md

 #Known Issues (Includes API issues)
  - Configuration can have problems if printers are swapped while software is running
  - Virtual machines will not work as the usb driver abstractions cannot keep up
+ - 32 bit linux driver is installed into wrong location.
+Workaround is renaming the folder from amd64->x86

 #Contributors
 Nicolas Rubio - Posisition icon - source: https://www.iconfinder.com/icons/311123/coordinates_gps_locate_location_map_position_icon